 We have been invited to Kenya!
-There is a team of 6 volunteers headed to Kenya in March of 2019.
+There are 2 volunteers headed to Kenya in March of 2019.
 They will be visiting four locations in and around Nairobi and training the blind they meet there.
 The invitation was sent from Paul Mugambi, a blind man living in Nairobi where he is a huge advocate for the blind.
 You can check him out at http://www.mugambipaul.com.
 We recently had a successful fundraiser to help assuage the costs of the trip.
 One of the team is even planning on filming and putting together a short video on this trip.
 We'll keep you posted.

 We are excited to announce we have added a new board member, James Boehm.
 Jimmy, like a few of our board member is blind.
 He lives in Nashville, attends Vanderbilt University and has started a not for profit to refurbish used canes called You Cane Give.
 His website is www.customcane.com.
 He has also agreed to take used slates and stylus’ that we can pass on to blind organizations that ask for them.
 Jimmy is a perfect fit for the board and we welcomed him on the board in January.
 If you have any, or know of someone who does, please have them contact Jimmy at email@example.com.